Click here to view this briefing in PDF format.

 3. The creation of a new right for an employee to be placed in a band of hours which better reflects actual hours worked by an employee over a period of twelve months

-The Bill introduces a new section which applies where the stated hours in an employee’s contract of employment do not reflect the number of hours worked by the employee over a reference period of 12 months between the date of commencement of employment and the date he/she requests to be put in a band of hours.
-The Bill also states that a continuous period of employment with the employer occurring immediately before the legislation is enacted will be reckonable towards the 12 month reference period.
+The Act introduces a new section which applies where the stated hours in an employee’s contract of employment do not reflect the number of hours worked by the employee over a reference period of 12 months between the date of commencement of employment and the date he/she requests to be put in a band of hours.
+The Act also states that a continuous period of employment with the employer occurring immediately before the legislation is enacted will be reckonable towards the 12 month reference period.

 The employee must make a written request to be placed in a band of weekly working hours.
 The employer must then place the employee in the appropriate band not later than four weeks from the date the employee makes the request.

 The appropriate band is determined by the employer on the basis of the average number of hours worked by the employee per week during the reference period.
-The bands are set out in a table in the Bill as follows:
+The bands are set out in a table in the Act as follows:

 |A||3 hours||6 hours|